 If you apply to ALPS as an initial F-1 student from outside the United States, you must study in person.
 You cannot enter the US on an F-1 visa to take online classes at ALPS.

 We want to have as safe an environment for our students and staff as possible given the circumstances.

 For that reason, we will be following strict safety protocols in addition to requiring vaccinations for all ALPS staff and students:

 - Everyone in the building must wear a mask and practice social distancing.
-You must wear a mask even if you are fully vaccinated.
+You must wear a mask even if you are up to date on your vaccinations.